Menu

 Thus, Alex’s overall combination score is 1.5786

-As your GPA is calculated over a smaller scale, a higher GPA will typically be more valuable to your combo score than a higher GAMSAT (yes, *groans*).
+As your GPA is calculated over a smaller scale, a higher GPA will typically be more valuable to your combo score than a higher GAMSAT.
 Therefore, these schools generally tend to favour those with very high GPAs (> 6.5) and slightly lower GAMSAT® scores.
 For more information, check out our article: How Does GEMSAS Interpret Your GPA?

 Portfolio Medical Schools

-If you’re a good human being with lots of life experience, it’s time to cheer!
-This entrance style is the only one in which the medical school will get to gauge who you actually are.
-As such, a wonderful array of skills and fluencies can compensate for otherwise-less-than-adequate GAMSAT® or GPA scores.
+If you’re a good human being with lots of life experience, this is great for applying to portfolio medical schools!
+This entrance style is the only one in which the medical school will get to assess who you actually are.
+As such, a wonderful array of skills and fluencies can compensate for otherwise below par GAMSAT® or GPA scores.
 University of Notre Dame Sydney and Fremantle previously both utilised a portfolio in the assessment process.
 However, this has been removed for the 2024 entry and replaced with the Casper test (also utilised by the University of Wollongong).

 The portfolio medical school at University of Wollongong has provided some general guides on putting together a portfolio: